jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 technology that would help reduce those large-player advantages that are technically-driven.

 This memo reviews areas where consolidation may be occurring in the Internet, and discusses the potential reasons for this.
-The memo starts by review other work in this area in {{otherwork}}. {{factors}} discusses consolidation and the reasons behind the creation of larger entities, and
-{{actions}} looks at some actions that might alleviate the situation.
+The memo starts by review other work in this area in {{otherwork}}. {{factors}} discusses consolidation and the reasons behind the creation of larger entities, and {{actions}} looks at some actions that might alleviate the situation.

-Note: If you are interested on this or other architecture-related topics, please subscribe to the IAB architecture-discuss mailing list as one forum for discussion.
+If you are interested on this or other architecture-related topics, please subscribe to the IAB architecture-discuss mailing list as one forum for discussion.
+Similarly, the Internet Society has chosen consolidation as a focus topic for their year 2019 activities.
+Their report is in {{ISOC}}.

 # Other Work {#otherwork}